Preeti684-bhardwaj/Ecommerce-App/README.md

   4) We deploy these APIs.
   5) We integrate these APIs with frontend.
   6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
-- This project is divided into 4 features namely User, Product, Cart and Order.
-You need to work on a single feature at a time.
+- This project is divided into 4 features namely User, Product and Cart.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.
 - In this project we are changing how we send token with a request.
-Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
+Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as cookie request.
 - Create a group database `groupXDatabase`.
 You can clean the db you previously used and resue that.
 - This time each group should have a *single git branch*.
 Branch name should follow the naming convention `project/productsManagement`
 - Follow the naming conventions exactly as instructed.